 What’s fascinating about these essays are the insights they reveal into the lives of many different people before and after the Second World War.

-We see how ordinary british working class men derired literature because they felt it was overpriced. we also see how the poor were treated in hospitals, often with a lack of dignity.
+We see how ordinary British working-class men derided literature because they felt it was overpriced.
+We also see how the poor were treated in hospitals, often with a lack of dignity.

 These works are important to read because they show us how far we have come since these days.
 Orwell was a staunch believer in social justice and his writings were influential for many believers in these causes.